delm83/Port-Scanner/README.md

 # Port Scanner

-This is the boilerplate for the Port Scanner project.
+This is my implementation of the FreeCodeCamp Information Security Port Scanner project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/port-scanner